LehtonenKalle/team5-project-work/README.md

 ## About our website

-Our project work is going to be bus-schedule website.
+Our project work is going to be a website for bus schedules and ticketing.
+This means that the website will have fuctionality for observing various bus schedules and purchasing tickets accordingly.

 [Link to our layout](http://figma.com)